willblake01/raspberry-pi-neopixels/README.md

   - Wheel
   - Walk Pixel (ON/OFF modes)
 - Random color modes:
-  - Static random colors\
+  - Static random colors
-  - Per-pixel random\
+  - Per-pixel random
-  - Per-frame random\
+  - Per-frame random
 - Strong TypeScript typing
 - Jest testing support
+- **Tests live next to the files they test**
+  *(except only the root-level `index.ts` has a test; other index.ts files are not tested)*
 - Graceful shutdown on:
   - `SIGINT`
   - `SIGTERM`